Last Updated on October 7, 2022 by Editorial Team

 According to Vårdgivarguiden (2015), although children might claim that they can read but not perform mathematics, it may have to do more with the fact that mathematics requires more concentration and thinking.

 Since dyscalculia is often accompanied by other cognitive disabilities, it reduces the motivation and energy to focus on mathematical abilities.
-However, the child thus may experience difficulty in reading and writing as well, and choose to concentrate his energy in improving in this area more due to its relative simplicity, resulting in lagging behind in mathematics.
+However, the child thus may experience difficulty in reading and writing as well, and choose to concentrate his energy on improving in this area more due to its relative simplicity, resulting in lagging behind in mathematics.

 Gender implications in reading and writing disabilities

-Also, gender differences, suggesting underlying biological factors have also been noticed in various researches.
+Also, gender differences, suggesting underlying biological factors have also been noticed in various research.
 Thus, within learning disorders, while girls tend to suffer more from arithmetic-related disabilities, boys seem to suffer more in the spelling area.
 Reading disabilities are equally affected in both genders.

 Thus, boys tend to suffer more from writing disabilities than girls, if both suffer from learning disorders.